 Another coconut butter on the list, because who doesn’t want them?

 It has a subtle flavor and smell, which makes it ideal if you don’t want your dish tasting like actual coconuts.
-It’s made from pure coconuts without any artificial additives, which makes it great if you’re on a paleo or all-natural diet.
+It’s made from pure coconuts without any artificial additives (see also our article on E631), which makes it great if you’re on a paleo or all-natural diet.

 The texture isn’t as smooth as Artisana, but I find the “fuzziness” quite interesting, especially when used as a spread.

 It’s a little sweet for my liking, so I don’t use it on my dishes quite often.
-But it’s suitable for a quick morning coffee with bread.
+But it’s suitable for a quick morning coffee with bread (see also our article on pretzels).

 5. Binnie’s Coconut Butter Organic Spread